 The 5 types of impostor syndrome

-While most of the early studies around impostor syndrome has been focused on high-achieving women, research shows that it can affect both men and women equally.
+While most of the early studies around impostor syndrome have been focused on high-achieving women, research shows that it can affect both men and women equally.
 The term impostor syndrome was coined by Dr. Pauline Clance and Dr. Suzanne Imes in 1978, which they defined as an individual experience of self-perceived intellectual phoniness.

 Dr Valerie Young, who is today considered the leading expert on the impostor syndrome, has identified five main categories of self-defined impostors: